Skip to main content

 The academic component.

 AMP is what makes NELDA distinct from CDA.
-Where CDA tests chairside execution through GC, NELDA tests the underlying anatomy, morphology, embryology, microbiology, and pharmacology you would have seen in a dental-assisting program.
-The five sub-areas are unevenly weighted:
+Where CDA tests chairside execution through GC, NELDA tests the underlying anatomy, morphology, and physiology you would have seen in a dental-assisting program.
+Per the DANB AMP Exam Outline (Effective 03/01/2025), AMP has two domains:

 04 — The high-yield core